thesuhas/CS302-SE-Notes/Unit 1/Agile.md

 |Little or no planning required. | Very high individual dependency, leading to very less documentation. |
 |Good for environments that change steadily. | Transfer of tech to new team members will be touch due to lack of sufficient documentation. |

+## XP

+Continues feedback and test-driven development.
+Delivers working software at an interval of 1-2 weeks (lesser than SCRUM).

+Delivers highest priority user stories in the form of tested software on an iteration by iteration basis.

+#### Common practices in XP:

+- Small releases with simple design.
+- Customer is **onsite** and **involved in development**.
+- Coding standards.
+- **Sustainable pace**, results in everyone working 40 hours a week.
+- **Pair Programming**: two or more people work together.
+- **Collective code ownership**: anyone can change the code.

+**Note**: XP specifies software engineering practices like those mentioned above, SCRUM is framework of management for product.

+**Usage**: Requirements are unsure, system is not too big and customer is onsite.

+## Lean - Agile

+Seeks to **identify and eliminate activity** that is **not valued by customer or end-user**.

+This results in:

+- Eliminating unnecessary meetings, documentation, inefficient management such as unnecessary multi-tasking and manages flow and delivers value.
+- Drives continuous inspection to adapt and improve.
+Called **Kaizen**.
+- Focus is to provide product that addresses customers needs in the most efficient manner possible.
+- Aims to reduce costs by reducing reworks and variants (as they are expensive).